insane-dreamer/rails.sugar/README.markdown

 **DONE:**

 * Snippets for Controllers, Models, Routes, Layouts, Views, ActiveSupport, Tests (based off TextMate RoR bundle)
-* CodeSense for AR finders, validations, filters, associations
+* CodeSense for Active Record, Migrations, Minitest & Rails assertions, Shoulda.

 **TODOS:**

 * Snippets for Helpers
-* Snippets for Migrations
+* -Snippets for Migrations-
-* CodeSense for ActiveRecord (finish)
+* -CodeSense for ActiveRecord-
 * CodeSense for ActiveSupport
 * CodeSense for ActionPack
-* Snippets/Codesense for Shoulda (probably as a separate sugar)
+* -Snippets/Codesense for Shoulda (probably as a separate sugar)-

 **WISHLIST:**